lambchop96/cse15l-lab-reports/Lab5/lab-report-week-5.md

 technical/biomed/gb-2002-4-1-r2.txt
 ```

 We can also set a range of size to search for by using `-size` twice.
 This searched for files between 48kb and 50kb.
+If you had a file system of DNA sequences and wanted to find all of the sequences between two lengths, this version of the `size` command does that for you.